ha7ilm/rpitx-app-note/README.md

-## Using with csdr to modulate streaming input
+## Using rpitx with csdr to modulate streaming input

 <a href="https://github.com/simonyiszk/csdr">csdr</a> is a command line tool for simple DSP tasks.
 It can be used to build simple AM/FM/SSB receivers, and now transmitters as well, and is quite fast to setup.